SamuelQuinones/nextjs-typescript-boilerplate/README.md

 - Added some utilities under `src/util`:
   - `index.ts` has some general functions you could find use for in almost any project
   - `Types.ts` is a convenient place for all of your custom types
+- Added a custom `hooks` folder for your custom react hooks, and included some useful ones to start out with
 - Added `paths` to `tsconfig.json` for cleaner imports
 - Added additional light-weight development-dependency packages
   - serve